gueguenster/maxtree/publication/README.md

 These attributes are used to build a criterion function, resulting into a MaxTree filter.
 Given the high dimension of the CC shape attributes, an infinity of criterion function can be defined.
 Determining such a function can be cubersome, and require an optimization approach.
-Therefore, we a parametric approach below, to derive such criterion and associated filters.

 ## Differential Maxtree filtering
 This section covers the expression of a differential Maxtree based filtering.
 First, the direct filtering rule